Sauharda1184/Sauharda1184/README.md

 - 👋 Hi, I’m @Sauharda1184
-- 👀 I’m interested in building applications from whihc people can benefit in the long run.
+- 👀 I’m interested in building applications from which people can benefit in the long run.
 - 🌱 I’m currently a sophomore at St Cloud State University majoring in computer science.
 - 💞️ I’m looking to collaborate on open source projects from which I can learn and collaborate few of my own ideas.
 - 📫 You guys can reach out to me via linkedIN or my personal email:sauhardameher@gmail.com